worthingtonjg/rubiks-cube/README.md

 - Returns a *Dictionary<color, direction>* that holds the color and direction of each *center* cubie.
 - Used by *CheckForWin* to determine if each cubie is in the correct position.

+# Exploder

+- This script animates the cube to explode and then return to its original solved position.
+- Parented to the CubeController GameObject

+**Public Fields**

+*power, returnSpeed, rotationalSpeed, exlposionLength*

+These can be set in the inspector to customize the speed of the animation.

+**Start**

+- gets reference to *mirrors, cubies and core cubie*.
+- calls *SaveOriginals*

+**Update**

+- if *reassembling* = true then moves cubies back together and rotates them back toward original positions.
+- reassembling is complete when the cubes and rotations are close to their original positions,
+- once reassembling is complete mirrors and core are set back to active.

+**Public Methods**

+*Explode*

+- Called from the Reset button to start the Explode animation
+- Adds a rigid body to each cubie
+- Then applies a force to each cubie to cause an explosion.
+- Hides the mirrors
+- Hides the core cubie
+- Startes the *Reassemble* coroutine

+**Private Methods**

+*Reassemble Coroutine*

+- Waits until the *exlposionLength* has elapsed.
+- Removes the rigid body from each cubie.
+- Sets the *reassembling* state to true.

+*SaveOriginals*

+- Saves the original transforms of all the cubies (so they can be restored after the re-assemble is complete)